Liupold/pidswallow/README.md

 ```

 2) Add the following to your `bashrc`, `zshrc` or shell init script.
 This step isn't strictly necessary, but it fixes problems with daemon-based terminals and also improves the performance of pidswallow.
+**Note:** Your window manager has to focus new terminals as soon as they are spawned for this to work correctly.

 ```
 [ -n "$DISPLAY" ]  && command -v xdo >/dev/null 2>&1 && xdo id > /tmp/term-wid-"$$"